Home Security Guide: How to Feel Safe in Your New Home

 - Current home infrastructure: The type of security system you choose — landline, wireless, or internet — will largely be impacted by your accessibility to a wired phone connection, a cellular signal, or WiFi.

-- Your DIY capacity: Do-it-yourself home security systems are increasing in popularity, both for cost and service flexibility.
+- Your DIY capacity: DIY home security systems are increasing in popularity, both for cost and service flexibility.
 Options like Ring, Frontpoint, SimpliSafe, and Arlo offer professional monitoring with easy DIY installation.
-Compare prices here.

 What can I do to keep my home safe while I’m on vacation?